liam2/liam2/doc/usersguide/source/architecture.rst

   EvaluableExpression does.
 One should only inherit from this class directly if none of the below subclasses applies.

-  a) NumpyProperty: subclass for functions which are implemented
+  a) NumpyFunction: subclass for functions which are implemented
      as is in Numpy.
 Should not be used directly.

      * NumpyCreateArray: subclass for functions which create arrays out of